jasongrimes/fretboardfoundation/_chapters/030-scales/050-minor-scales.md

 ---
 title: Minor scales
 slug: minor-scales
-abstract: The natural minor, or "Aeolean" mode, is the foundation of minor key tonality.
-It can also be the gateway to internalizing modes and chord/scale relationships.
+abstract: Minor key tonality is based on the natural minor scale, with adjustments to the 6&#x302; and 7&x302; as needed.
 ---

 ## About minor tonality